rvaiya/keyd/README.md

 	esc = layer_on_hold(escape_layer, esc)

+	# Creates an escape layer which is activated by pressing the escape key.

 	[escape_layer]

+	# Esc+1 changes the letter layout to dvorak.
 	1 = layer_toggle(dvorak)

+	# Esc+2 changes the letter layout back to the default.
 	2 = layer_toggle(default)

-	# Creates a dvorak layer which inherits from the default layer.
-Without
+	# Creates a dvorak layer which inherits from the main layer (see the section on layer inheritance in the man page).
-	# explicitly inheriting from another layer unmapped keys would be ignored.

 	[dvorak:default]